 Where we have a pre-existing relationship, you have purchased goods or services, or made an enquiry, we will use your implied consent to send marketing materials to you, this is sometimes referred to as a soft-opt-in.
 Where we have no existing relationship, we will ask for your express consent to send you marketing information by post or email.
 You can update your marketing preferences at any time by contacting us using the contact details below, or following the unsubscribe links in the emails we send.

 In general, we will not share your information without your permission or knowledge, however, there are certain times when it is necessary to do so to support your claim, or manage your employment.

 If you have made an enquiry or are a client

-To help offer you formal advice, or support you in your claim, we may need to share your information with solicitors, the Financial Ombudsman Service, the Financial Services Compensation Scheme, your past or present financial adviser, financial product providers, Regulators, the FCA, MOJ and ICO.
+To help offer you formal advice, or support you in your claim, we may need to share your information with solicitors, the Financial Ombudsman Service, the Financial Services Compensation Scheme, your past or present financial adviser, financial product providers, Regulators, such as the FCA and ICO.
 At all times we will only share the minimum amount of information which we can, and where possible anonymise the information.

 As we operate within a regulated industry, from time to time we must also comply with other legal obligations, for example to adhere to anti-money laundering legislation, and we will need to share your details with third party organisations to achieve this.

 If you are an employee